 Most people have come into the lab to an experiment that didn’t work because a piece of equipment or instrumentation has failed due to a power problem.
-In some plants, whether there is damage from a power surge or just a failure to operate from a brown-out or a transient loss, failures can happen often enough to be not just an annoyance, but a serious uncertainty for a schedule.
+In some plants damage from a power surge or just a failure to operate from a brown-out or a transient loss can happen often enough to mean serious uncertainty for a schedule.
 If experiments run days or weeks the probability of a failure and the concomitant risk is increased.
 Equipment can take time to be repaired and replacing damaged components components can be costly.

 One of our clients called on BME Systems to find out what was causing frequent lab equipment and communication failures between systems.